-Solidteknics pans are designed with the correct concave to compensate for expansion/contraction.
-We're mechanical engineers and put it in to compensate for the movement of the base at high temperatures.
+Solidteknics pans are designed with the correct amount of concave to compensate for the natural expansion/contraction of metal when heated/cooled.
+We're mechanical engineers and calculate this concave very carefully for each pan model, knowing that the metal will expand (and therefore flatten out) at high temperatures.

-You can read more about why all quality cookware manufacturers also pre-concave their bases - see here.
+You can read more about why quality cookware manufacturers pre-concave their bases - see here.

-Many may think that a pans base must be absolutely 100% flat.
-This is not true: given metal expands when heated.
+We understand that many may think that a pans base must be absolutely 100% flat, but this simply isn't true as metal expands when heated.

-If you still think your pan has more than normal concave after checking the base with a straight edge and seeing more than 3mm gap, please let Solidteknics know via email email@example.com with photos, so we can see if your pan is one of the rare ones that warps more than normal, and needs replacing under warranty.
+If you still believe your pan has more than the normal degree of concave after checking the base with a straight edge and seeing more than a 3mm gap, please let Solidteknics know via email firstname.lastname@example.org, with photos, so we can determine if your pan is one of the rare ones that has become warped due to accidental misuse.

-To put the defect rate into perspective, Solidteknics have shipped over 100,000 pans, and only replaced around 3 dozen for genuine warping.
+Don't worry though, this really isn't a common occurance at all.
+To put warping into perspective, Solidteknics have shipped well over 100,000 pans, and only replaced around three dozen in total for genuine warping.

 Copyright © 2020 SOLIDTEKNICS PTY LTD. All Rights Reserved